 - Mr. Smarty Smarts from Spliced is illiterate, despite being an evil genius.
 He is later shown struggling to read a children's book.
 As with all things on Spliced, it's Played for Laughs.

-- In an episode of The Raccoons Bert befriends a hermit who was about to be thrown out of his swamp home.
+- In an episode of The Raccoons, Bert befriends a hermit who is about to be thrown out of his swamp home.
 He reveals to Bert that he cannot read, which is how he didn't know that the papers left by his father were property deeds, which make him the legal owner of the swamp.

 - This map◊ from The Other Wiki's article on literacy shows the percentages of countries' populations that are functionally literate.
 Fortunately, the description mentions that some of the countries in the red have improved a bit since the map was made.

-- While the trope itself has becoming somewhat cliched, there are obviously people in real life for which this is true.
+- While the trope itself has become somewhat clichéd, there are obviously people in real life for which this is true.
 Also worth considering are cases where someone is dyslexic, and thus has a situation where although they are attending school and being taught literacy, it eludes them until the condition is identified.

-- That said, a shockingly high percent of people in the US are functionally illiterate.
+- That said, a shockingly high percentage of people in the US are functionally illiterate.
 That is, they can read just barely enough to get by but anything more is beyond them.

-- Unfortunate Implications aside, there was a widely successful Junior-Major league hockey coach in Quebec who revealed he was illiterate when he retired.
+- There was a widely successful Junior-Major league hockey coach in Quebec who revealed he was illiterate when he retired.

 - American Idol Season 3 winner Fantasia Barrino was functionally illiterate for years into her performing career; she would perform songs from memory and would make excuses such as being "Southern" when faced with dense materials like contracts.

-- Maria Teresa "Mariettina" Goretti was said to be illiterate, which wasn't very uncommon in the times and place she lived (rural Italy in the very early nineteenth century).
-She allegedly still gained the knowledge she needed to get the Holy Communion purely by hearing and memorising what the local Passionist priests taught her.
+- Maria Teresa "Mariettina" Goretti was said to be illiterate, which wasn't very uncommon in the times and place she lived (rural Italy in the very early twentieth century).
+She allegedly still gained the knowledge she needed to get the Holy Communion purely by hearing and memorizing what the local Passionist priests taught her.

-- It's actually a kind-of common backstory among Christian saints, specially those who come from low-class backgrounds.
-Again, understandable due to the lack of advance in proper education until few time ago.
+- It's actually a kind-of common backstory among Christian saints, especially those who come from low-class backgrounds.
+Again, understandable due to the lack of advance in proper education until a relatively short time ago.

 - Brazilian eco-martyr Chico Mendes was illiterate until the age of 18, having been deliberately kept so by the owner of the plantation he worked on, in an attempt to prevent him from learning what exploitation meant.